digital-asset/daml/ledger/daml-on-sql/README.rst

 Furthermore, this implementation is regularly tested to comply with the DAML Ledger Implementation Performance Envelope tests.

-In particular, the tests are run to ensure that *DAML on PostgreSQL* can:
+In particular, the tests are run to ensure that *DAML for PostgreSQL* can:

 - process transactions as large as 1 MB
 - have a tail latency no greater than 1 second when issuing 20 pings